benjaminweymouth/Time-Series-analysis-using-ARIMA/README.md

 4. Forecasting the exchange rate price using an ARIMA model.
 The forecast may indicated what will happen to the Japanese Yen in the near term.

 5. Forecasting volatility with GARCH.

+## Part 2: Linear Regression Forecasting

+In this notebook, you will build a Scikit-Learn linear regression model to predict CAD/JPY returns with *lagged* CAD/JPY futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).

+Follow the steps outlined in the regression_analysis starter notebook to complete the following:

+1. Data preparation (creating returns and lagged returns, and splitting the data into training and testing data)
+2. Fitting a linear regression model.
+3. Making predictions using the testing data.
+4. Out-of-sample performance.
+5. In-sample performance.

+Use the results of the linear regression analysis and modelling to answer the following question:

+* Does this model perform better or worse on out-of-sample data compared to in-sample data?